ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 {{1, 0}, {0, 1}}.

 A path forming through the 0s would be considered a valid.
 Besides that the algorithm should work as intended.

-Annoyingly I have no idea on how to speed up calculation time either in SFML, and I'm not entirely certain if my virtual machine is the issue.
+Actually, I haven't told it what to do if there is no path... moving on...

-I'll add more search algorithms.
+I'll probably add more search algorithms before I even begin fixing the bugs :D

 Note: I've left in my debugging functions to check if everything's working the way I think they are, hence some text when running to check the vector sizes, and nodes etc.